DaTingYeQing/Blender-ai-geometry-nodes/README.md

 A modular task list.
 The AI calls this tool after completing the early-stage testing.

+### zone_probe.ts

+Specifically designed to help AI work with node trees that contain Simulation Zone nodes, making it easier for it to write its own code and pull data as time advances.

 ### blender.ts

 A fixed channel for sending scripts into Blender.
 When the tools above cannot help the AI, it will write code directly and send it to Blender to get what it wants.